How to Minimize Type I and Type II Error

 The term confidence level is associated with Type I Error.
 Being 95% confident means that you are allowing a 5% chance for a false positive, or one in 20.
 If the risk associated with a false positive is very higher, you may increase your confidence level to 99%.
 This must be balanced with business resources, as a higher level of confidence means increasing the sample size or increasing the level of difference necessary, which puts you at risk for failing to find small gains.

-It is not uncommon for some online testing agencies to lower the confidence level to something like 85% or 90%.
+It is not uncommon for some conversion rate optimization programs to lower the confidence level to something like 85% or 90%.
 After all, those are still good odds, right?
 Perhaps, but by dropping your confidence level from 95% to 90%, your chance of error doubles from one in 20 to one in 10.
 The likelihood of making the wrong call should not be taken lightly here.

 Type II Error risk can go one of two ways.
 The best method to control for Type II Error is by planning ahead and basing your sample size on the level of risk you’re comfortable with.
 There are only two ways to control for Type II Error: